kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 </dependency>
 {% endhighlight %}

 This is the bare minimum required to run a microservice with plain servlets and static files.
-Lets try it out!
+Let's try it out!
 KumuluzEE will use a `webapp` folder at the root of your `resource` folder to look for files and configuration regarding it.
-This is the only difference to the standard Java EE file structure as the `webapp` folder has to be inside the `resource` folder not alongside it.
+This is the only difference to the standard Java EE file structure as the `webapp` folder has to be inside the `resource` folder, not alongside it.

-We don't need to include a web.xml file, because like application servers KumuluzEE supports annotation scanning.
-However when and if you need it you can simply add it and it will be automatically detected and used.
-Lets add a simple HTML file.
+We don't need to include a web.xml file, because KumuluzEE supports annotation scanning.
+However, when and if you need it, you can simply add it and it will be automatically detected and used.

+Let's add a simple HTML file.

 `FILE ./catalogue/src/main/resources/webapp/index.html`